Govt approves procurement of 1.5 lakh units of DRDO's 'Oxycare' system | Health

 Govt approves procurement of 1.5 lakh units of DRDO's 'Oxycare' system

-The government on Wednesday approved the procurement of 1,50,000 units of 'Oxycare' system developed by the Defence Research and Development Organisation (DRDO) to help in the treatment of COVID-19 patients.
+The government on Wednesday approved the procurement of 1,50,000 units of 'Oxycare' system, developed by the Defence Research and Development Organisation (DRDO), for Rs 322.5 crore from the PM-CARES Fund to help in the treatment of COVID-19 patients.

 Oxycare is an oxygen supply system based on SpO2 (oxygen saturation) level.
 The DRDO has already transferred the technology to multiple industries in India for large-scale production of the Oxycare system.